-- Transfer the squash to the oven and let it bake for 20-25 minutes or until the roasted butternut squash is tender and starts to brown on the edges, then pull it out and serve right away or add the butter mixture (see note, below).
+- Transfer the squash to the oven and let it bake for 20-25 minutes or until the roasted butternut squash is tender and starts to brown on the edges, then pull it out and serve right away or top with melted butter and honey mixture (see note, below).
+(Photos 7-8)

-As I mentioned, cutting the squash is the hardest part.
-Here’s the easiest way to get it peeled, cored, and sliced:
+As I mentioned, cutting the squash is the trickiest part.
+Here’s the easiest way to peel, core, and dice a butternut squash :

 - Peel the squash with a peeling tool (like the one you’d use for carrots), and peel it all the way around.
 Watch what you’re doing and position your hands carefully, they get slippery as the peels come off.